Bicyclist struck by vehicle in Mount Pleasant, transported by Flight for Life

 The bicyclist was struck by a vehicle traveling south from behind.
 A bicycle and the unconscious Racine man were found on the southbound shoulder of the road.

 The uninjured driver of the vehicle who struck the bicyclist called 911 and waited on scene for emergency services.
-The bicyclist was transported to a local hospital and taken by Flight for Life to a Milwaukee hospital where he is being treated for life-threatening injuries.
+The bicyclist was transported to a local hospital and taken by Flight for Life to Froedtert Hospital, where he is being treated for life-threatening injuries.

 You have free articles remaining.